Pricing

 Converting unlinked mentions into backlinks strengthens both signals simultaneously.
 It’s one of the few tactics that compounds across traditional search and AI search at the same time.

-Agencies like BrandMentions take this a step further by placing contextual brand mentions on 140+ high-authority publications that AI models actively learn from during training.
-Rather than waiting passively for mentions to appear, this approach proactively builds the editorial presence that drives both backlink authority and AI recommendation inclusion.
+A specialist takes this a step further by placing contextual brand mentions on category-relevant publications AI retrievers consistently surface for your space.
+Rather than waiting for mentions to appear, that approach builds the editorial presence that drives both backlink authority and AI recommendation inclusion.

 Common Mistakes That Waste Your Outreach Effort